-Space calendar 2023: Rocket launches, skywatching events, missions & more!
+Space calendar 2024: Rocket launches, skywatching events, missions & more!

-Graphic illustration with "space calendar" in large blue neon letters and 2023 below it in smaller white letters.
+Graphic illustration with 'space calendar' in large blue neon letters and 2023 below it in smaller white letters.
 Below the title are four neon images depicting a meteor or comet, a telescope, a rocket launch and an astronaut's helmet.
 There is a starry background to the entire image.

-Keep up to date with the latest space events with our space calendar.
 (Image credit: Neon images: Zeybart via Getty Images.
 Image assembled with Canva by Daisy Dobrijevic)

-2023 is a busy year for spaceflight and exploration enthusiasts with countless launches, mission milestones and skywatching events to look forward to.
+2024 is a busy year for spaceflight and exploration enthusiasts with countless launches, mission milestones and skywatching events to look forward to.

 With so much going on, it's hard to keep track of everything.
-Never fear — keep up with the latest events in our 2023 space calendar.
+Never fear — keep up with the latest events in our 2024 space calendar.
 You can also Find out what's up in the night sky this month with our visible planets guide and skywatching forecast

 Please note: Launch dates are subject to change and will be updated throughout the year as firmer dates arise.
 Please DO NOT schedule travel based on a date you see here.
-Launch dates are collected from NASA events, ESA news, Roscosmos space launch schedule, Spaceflight Now launch schedule, Everyday Astronaut and others.
+Launch dates are collected from NASA events, ESA news, Roscosmos space launch schedule, Spaceflight Now launch schedule, Everyday Astronaut, Supercluster and others.

 Related: Wondering what happened today in space history?
 Check out our "On This Day in Space" video!